 - a candidate's performance in any coursework module(s) during the prescribed programme of study

 - the result(s) of a dissertation/research project or any other substantive assignment as prescribed by the relevant School of Study.

 - The pass mark and consideration of each module shall follow the Bachelors and Integrated Masters Degree Regulations for Undergraduate Awards.

 - The examiners may require a candidate to take an oral examination.

 - If the candidate's performance in the Final Assessment has reached the standard required for the Graduate Diploma in all aspects, the Board of Examiners shall recommend that the candidate be awarded the Graduate Diploma.
-This may include the compensation of one module of up to 30 credits where this is available for the course in accordance with the Bachelor and Integrated Masters award regulations.
+This may include the compensation of one non-core module of up to 30 credits where this is available for the course in accordance with the Bachelor and Integrated Masters award regulations.

 - If the candidate has completed all the required elements in the Final Assessment, but has failed to reach the standard required for the Graduate Diploma in any component/element/module of the Final Assessment, the Board of Examiners shall refer the candidate to reassessment at a time and in such part(s) of the Final Assessment as the examiners shall prescribe, in accordance with the Regulations for Bachelors and Integrated Masters Awards.
 A candidate shall not be allowed to submit for reassessment on more than one occasion.

 - The Board of Examiners shall consider candidates who have undertaken reassessment in one of the following ways: